Frequently Asked Questions | AmeriCorps | Springfield College

 What is AmeriCorps?

-AmeriCorps is a network of local, state, and national service programs.
-Across the country, more than 75,000 AmeriCorps members are selected each year to meet critical needs in education, public safety, health, and the environment.
-Our programs at Springfield College focus on education.
+AmeriCorps is a network of local, state, and national service programs that connects more than 85,000 Americans each year in intensive service to meet our country's critical needs in education, public safety, health, and the environment.

 Is AmeriCorps just for graduate students?